MichaelCurrin/jekyll-gh-actions-quickstart/about.md

 See [Actions](https://github.com/MichaelCurrin/jekyll-gh-actions-quickstart/actions/workflows/main.yml) section on the repo for logs of job runs.

+## Theme

-The [just-the-docs](https://pmarsceill.github.io/just-the-docs/) theme was set up - see the Gemfile and config.
-You can use any Jekyll theme you want - as long as it is compatiable with Jekyll 4.
+A theme is set up in the `Gemfile` and `_config.yml` files.

+You can use any Jekyll theme you want - as long as it is compatible with Jekyll 4.

+The [just-the-docs](https://pmarsceill.github.io/just-the-docs/) Jekyll theme was chosen for this project, as it gives a lot of functionality without you having to write HTML and CSS, so you can focus on writing in markdown.
+The theme focuses on presenting content for a documentation website - so it is ideal if you have code in a repo and want to host a docs site for it without writing a lot of code.

+To keep your docs separate from your app code, your docs site might be in a `docs` subdirectory, a `docs` branch (still building to `gh-pages` or a separate repo.